nacopapa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 3-print_alphabets.c is a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+The 4-print_alphabt.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.

+The 5-print_numbers.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.